mo-seph/obsidian-note-from-template/README.md

 - Use Obsidian markdown/YAML parsing for frontmatter - better handling of list properies etc.
 - Better error handling
 - Better filename support
+- Added option to open file in new Tab

 ### 0.1.11
 - Added CSS class to modal for styling